-ENVI vote threatens green steel transition and 30,000 jobs: EP plenary needs to fix it, warns EUROFER
+Extreme ENVI vote threatens green steel transition and 30,000 jobs: EP plenary needs to fix it, warns EUROFER

 Brussels, 17 May 2022 - The European steel industry calls upon the plenary of European Parliament to fix the disruptive vote on the Emissions Trading System (ETS) and Carbon Border Adjustment Mechanism (CBAM) cast by its Environment Committee.
-Today's outcome endangers €31 billion investments needed for deploying the 60 low carbon projects the European steel industry has in the pipeline, as well as €45 billion in exports value and 30,000 jobs.
+Today's outcome endangers €31 billion investments needed for deploying the 60 low carbon projects the European steel industry has in the pipeline across the EU, €45 billion in exports value and 30,000 jobs.

-"The Environment Committee missed the opportunity to develop an ambitious framework that would both allow deep cuts in CO2 emissions and secure manufacturing and jobs in Europe.
-In their current form, these extreme proposals approved by a tight majority risk disrupting all this without any additional gains for the climate if emissions are just leaked abroad", said Axel Eggert, Director General of the European Steel Association (EUROFER).
+"Today, the Environment Committee missed the opportunity to shape an ambitious framework that would allow both deep cuts in CO2 emissions as well as securing manufacturing and jobs in Europe.
+The extreme proposals approved by tight majority risk disrupting manufacturing, jobs and welfare in Europe without any additional gains for the climate if emissions are just leaked abroad", said Axel Eggert, Director General of the European Steel Association (EUROFER).

-Today's decision to reduce free allocation by 40% for transitioning plants would be impossible to implement in just three years.
-In addition, an abrupt ETS free allocation phase out of CBAM-affected sectors deliberately risks endangering the viability of these industries, because there is no solution offered for exports competing with production from third countries that do not have the same stringent climate legislation as in the EU.
-The steel industry alone risks losing up to 20 million tonnes of exports worth €45 billion euros and at least 30,000 jobs, not even considering the damage caused to the internal steel market.
-Other proposals on 'rebasing' and on the Market Stability Reserve will also contribute towards fuelling carbon and electricity price increases, inflation and financial speculation by withdrawing millions of allowances from the system without any benefit for the achievement of the EU's 2030 climate objective.
+The decision of today to reduce free allocation by 40% for transitioning plants below the best performer in Europe is impossible to implement in just three years.
+In addition, an abrupt ETS free allocation phase out of CBAM sectors is deliberately risking the viability of these industries, as there is no solution offered for exports that have to compete with production from third countries that do not have the same stringent climate legislation as in the EU.
+The steel industry alone risks to lose up to 20 million tonnes of exports worth €45 billion euros and at least 30,000 jobs, not even considering the damage caused to the internal steel market.
+Proposals on 'rebasing' and Market Stability Reserve will also contribute fuelling carbon and electricity price increases, inflation and financial speculation by withdrawing millions of allowances from the system without any benefit for the achievement of the EU's 2030 climate objective.

 "Our industry has very ambitious plans to reduce emissions by more than one third by 2030.
 This would be a truly new industrial revolution requiring massive capital investment of over €30 billion and decarbonised energy and hydrogen in unprecedented quantity.
-Climate legislation needs to accompany this transition with balanced measures and realistic timelines rather than impose disproportionate costs that overburden companies before they can even implement their decarbonisation plans", stressed Mr. Eggert.
+Yet, climate legislation needs to accompany this transition with balanced measures and realistic timelines rather than imposing disproportionate costs that overburden companies before they can even implement their decarbonisation plans", stressed Mr. Eggert.

-"We call on the Members of the European Parliament to seize the opportunity to shape a regulatory framework that helps industry translate these ambitious plans into reality and make the EU the world leader of green steel", he concluded.
+"We call on the Members of the European Parliament to seize the opportunity to shape a regulatory framework that helps industry translating these ambitious plans into reality and makes the EU the world leader of green steel", he concluded.